faisal7008/Blogs_RESTAPI/README.md

 - To create a new blog: /blogs/create
 - To update an existing blog: /blogs/create/<:id>

-Created by Faisal Hussain.
+Created by Mohammed Faisal Hussain.
 It is based on the Django web framework and Django REST framework.